debridge-finance/hardhat-debridge/README.md

 `hardhat-debridge` provides the toolkit for creating lightweight and blazing-fast emulation environment on top of [hardhat network](https://hardhat.org/hardhat-network), behaving close to how the mainnet setup of the deBridge infrastructure does.

 In a nutshell, this plugin is suitable to validate cross-chain interactions as follows:
-- developing unit test cases for your contracts, where deBridge infrastructure emulator is a part of a runtime (runtime emulation);
+- developing **unit test cases** for your contracts, or developing **integration test cases** to validate the behavior and the interaction between the contracts intended to reside on the different chains and communicate through the deBridge gate: deBridge infrastructure emulator is a part of a runtime (runtime emulation);
-- performing functional/integration tests against deBridge infrastructure emulator running as a local process
+- performing **functional tests** on the deBridge infrastructure emulator running as a local process.

 ## Installation